 d.Gene assignment and peak annotation

 f.
-Final project report (HTML) with analysis methods, publication-ready graphics, and references
+Final project report (HTML) with analysis methods, publication-ready graphics, and reference

 i.clustering and visualization